alphamikle/high_low/README.md

 And I will write a cycle of articles about that and will update this readme after every publication.

-- Part I: Implementation of simple list of stocks with networking and with logic in isolates with my isolator package
+- [IN PROGRESS] Part I: Implementation of simple list of stocks with networking and with logic in isolates with my isolator package